jdhitsolutions/MyTasks/docs/Get-MyTask.md

 ### -All

-Display all tasks fronm the source XML file
+Display all tasks from the source XML file.

 ```yaml
 Type: SwitchParameter